matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 ## Unstable prefix

-It probably makes sense to use an unstable protocol name like `org.matrix.mscYYYY.login_token`.
+Whilst in development the unstable protocol name of `org.matrix.msc3906.login_token` should be used.

 ## Dependencies